tompston/gomarvin/README.md

 import * as F from "../../../gomarvin.gen";
 // or import only the Comment module endpoints import { CommentEndpoints } from "../../../gomarvin.gen";
+// or just import a single fetch function import { GetUserById } from "../../../gomarvin.gen";

 // fetch a user by id
 async function FetchGetUserByIdEndpoint() {